HermanMartinus/justsketchme-frontend/_drafts/absurd-design-gets-sensible-an-interview-with-diana-valeanu.md

 It's hard to say.
 I don't think there's just one thing that contributed the most to my growth as an artist.
 I think it's a mix of various factors and the experiences I lived that shaped in a specific way my personality and the way I see and perceive the world.

 But of course, without perseverance and constancy, this wouldn't be possible.
 I'm a dreamer, but I've never feared working hard to achieve my objectives.
 And I think this is a mix that can't fail in any industry.

+> And after many years, I’ve realised there's no better inspiration for me than a good rest.

 ### What would you tell your 18-year-old self about your career path and lessons?